One of the most powerful weapons available to U.S. Army and Marine Corps infantry is a grenade launcher designed to fit underneath the M16 rifle.

-Why, asked the Department of Defense, couldn’t a single soldier have a weapon system capable of both aimed and area fire?
+The Department of Defense wanted to know why soldiers could not have a weapon system capable of both aimed and area fire?
 The M79 had a short and stubby barrel, and perhaps there was some way to mount a grenade launcher under the new M16 rifle, specifically in front of the magazine well and parallel to the rifle barrel.
 A weapon that used existing M79 rounds and attached to the M16 would be ideal.

 Several designs were offered up for the Pentagon’s under-barrel grenade launcher, including prototypes by AAI Corporation, Ford Motor Company, Colt, and the government’s Springfield Armory.
 Colt’s design, the CGL-4, advanced to become the XM148 grenade launcher.
 While the XM148 accepted M79 rounds it also suffered from numerous problems, including complexity, cracks in metal parts, sighting issues, and too much force being needed to cock the weapon.
 After some trials in the jungles of Vietnam, the service recommended withdrawing the XM148 and bringing back the M79.